Search results for

 A hand holds the open case of the Google Pixel Buds A-Series in front of a beach.

-Google is relatively new to the wireless earbuds game when pitted against more established audio brands.
-For example, it has only released four earbuds over the past seven years.
+Google is relatively new to the wireless earbuds game.
+For example, it has only released five earbuds over the past seven years.
 The company’s first edition, the Google Pixel Buds, launched in 2017.
 These host a bulky design, a high price tag, and an impractical charging case.
-Google’s latest iteration, the Pixel Buds Pro, offer users a more pleasing and broader mix of high-end features.
-The Google Pixel Buds A Series are the company’s middle ground and its first attempt at producing affordable earbuds.
+Google’s latest iteration, the Pixel Buds Pro 2, offer users a more pleasing and broader mix of high-end features than their predecessors.
+However, the Google Pixel Buds A Series are the company’s middle ground and its first attempt at producing affordable earbuds.
 These buds also fix many of the connectivity issues of the original Pixel Buds.
 Given they launched in 2021, it seems an appropriate time to get excited about the Google Pixel Buds A Series 2.

-If Google is to compete with Apple, Sony, and Bose, it must bring improvements to the Google Pixel Buds A Series 2 before their anticipated release later this year.
+If Google is to compete with Apple, Sony, and Bose, it must bring improvements to the Google Pixel Buds A Series 2 before their anticipated release.
 Here are all of the upgrades I want to see.

 Active Noise Canceling

-Let’s face it — we all enjoy a level of privacy on our commutes to work.
-Thankfully, the Google Pixel Buds Pro prove the company can implement decent active noise canceling (even if there is a notable hiss from evasive street sounds.)
-I hope the company will bring ANC to the updated A Series buds.
+Active noise canceling provides a level of privacy many people enjoy when commuting to work.
+Consequently, the Google Pixel Buds Pro 2 are an excellent companion for frequent travelers.
+Given the company can implement good noise canceling, I hope it brings ANC to the updated A Series buds.
 This would help to attenuate low-frequency sounds that are often too difficult to cancel with passive isolation alone.
 The original Pixel Buds A Series fall foul of this, struggling to isolate frequencies below 4kHz.
-Noise canceling would also allow Google to do away with its proprietary Adaptive Sound technology.
-This is a distracting and imperfect feature of the original A Series buds.
-Including ANC would make the Google Pixel Buds A Series 2 a member of a select few budget earbuds that host active noise canceling.
+Noise canceling would allow Google to do away with its wonky Adaptive Sound technology.

 It is also worth remembering that ANC is more than just a nice-to-have feature.
-Blocking out external sounds helps users play back audio at lower volume levels.
-This protects users’ ears from noise-induced hearing loss over the long term.
-It also makes it far less likely that you will suffer from ear fatigue over long listening sessions.
-Considering virtually all new earbuds include ANC technology, I expect the Google Pixel Buds A Series 2 will adopt it.
+Blocking out external sounds helps users play music at lower volume levels.
+This protects our ears from noise-induced hearing loss and makes them less prone to ear fatigue during long listening sessions.
+Given virtually all new earbuds include ANC technology, I expect the Google Pixel Buds A Series 2 will adopt it.

 The aptX Bluetooth codec